Meet a new senior client with confidence

 Sometimes you may find you are stuck in a situation where the information regarding the senior is limited, or non existent while providing care and you may not be able to reach the family member in charge each time you need them.
 Our templates will help in a situation like this, you will have all the necessary info at your fingertips in the senior care information form on your phone, tablet or computer.

 These caregiving situations are what inspired the creation of the senior care business templates in the first place.
 When meeting a new senior client, having a reference at your fingertips to all the family members names, where they live and knowing something about them is crucial.
 Your new senior client needs to know that you know ‘who’ all the family members are.

 The senior care information form is a 10 page document on all the information you will need in order to care for your senior client.
-This document can be printed out and filled out manually or filled out digitally and saved giving you access to this information from your phone, tablet or computer.
+This document can be printed out and filled out manually or filled out digitally.

 Take initiative with your new senior client and keep safety measures in place